dwrobel/flatcam/README.md

 - when the Tools in Geometry Editor are activated, the notebook with the Tool Tab will be unhidden.
 After execution the notebook will hide again for the Buffer Tool.
 - changed the font in Tool names
 - added in Geometry Editor a new Tool: Transformation Tool.
 It still has some bugs, though ...
+- in Geometry Editor by selecting a shape with a selection shape, that object was added multiple times (one per each selection) to the selected list, which is not intended.
+Bug fixed.

 17.02.2019